Skip to main content

 Learn how unpaid time off automatically reduces regular payroll earnings

-Updated over 7 months ago
+Updated over a year ago

 Regular earnings for employees and contractors on payroll are automatically reduced when their unpaid time-off requests are approved.